jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 it's the ultimate reference mode.
 All scales in Western music are implicitly compared against this mode, because it describes every major and perfect interval.
-The minor intervals are then found one fret below the major ones.
+The minor intervals are then found one fret below them.

 Compare any tetrachord to this mode to quickly identify the intervals of its scale degrees.